What is COPD?*

 Without the proper intake of oxygen, the rest of your body suffers.
 It becomes difficult to physically exert yourself and, eventually, to perform simple tasks like walking.
 Additionally, COPD causes high blood pressure and leads to heart disease.
 Because COPD is a progressive disease, these problems grow worse over time.

-COPD has no cure, but medical treatment may help slow its progression and assist with the ability to breathe.
-It’s important to know the symptoms of COPD, especially if you’re a smoker since treatment it in its early stages is more manageable.
+COPD has no cure, but medical treatment may help assist with the ability to breathe.
+It’s important to know the symptoms of COPD, especially if you are a smoker since addressing the issue in its early stages is more manageable.

 What Are the Symptoms of COPD?